Analysis | Behind the NYSE’s Swerves on Delisting China Stocks

 11. Could China retaliate?

-Yes, governments have historically retaliated to sanctions and China is no different.
-Bloomberg Intelligence’s Andrew Chan called out MGM China, Sands China and Wynn Macau as potential targets for the Chinese government as all three Macau casino companies have U.S. parent firms.
-A move to target Alibaba or Tencent could increase the odds of a response from China.
+It’s already started to.
+China issued new rules Jan.
+9 to shield its firms from having to comply with “unjustified” sanctions.
+The regulations also would allow them to sue in Chinese courts for any damages they suffer as a result of foreign companies that do comply with them, although it’s unclear how that might work.
+Separately, Bloomberg Intelligence’s Andrew Chan called out MGM China, Sands China and Wynn Macau as potential targets for the Chinese government as all three Macau casino companies have U.S. parent firms.
+A move to target Alibaba or Tencent could increase the odds of a bigger response from China.

 12. What could a change in U.S. administrations do?